invider/collider.jam/README.md

 We've changed the background to totally black - to match the darkness of space.

-Then, we've called the _image()_ function to draw the planet's texture.
-Notice, that the image resource name must match the file name without the extension.
+Then, we called the _image()_ function to draw the planet's texture.
+Notice that the image resource name must match the file name without the extension.
 It is the way resources are mapped and loaded.